SCP-1310-JP/onion-monero-blockchain-explorer/README.md

-# Onion Monero Blockchain Explorer
+# Onion Scp1310jp1 Blockchain Explorer

-Currently available Monero blockchain explorers have several limitations which are of special importance to privacy-oriented users:
+Currently available Scp1310jp1 blockchain explorers have several limitations which are of special importance to privacy-oriented users:

  - they use JavaScript,